hmlongco/Factory/Sources/Factory/Factory.docc/Advanced/Modifiers.md

 As may be apparent from the section title, we actually have an instance of `MockAnalyticsEngine`.
 But why?
 Didn't we just change it?

 We did.
-But then we called `Container.shared.myService` again, which built a new Factory, which defined a scope, and which **defined** `onTest`.
+But then we called `Container.shared.myService` again, which built a new Factory, which defined a scope, and which once more **defined** `onTest`.

 And so Factory went with it's most recent definition.